 '''

 long long IMachineDebugger::getCPULoad(

-[in] unsigned long cpuId,

-[out] unsigned long pctExecuting,

-[out] unsigned long pctHalted,

-[out] unsigned long pctOther)

 '''

+[in] unsigned long cpuId, [out] unsigned long pctExecuting, [out] unsigned long pctHalted, pctExecuting Percentage of the interval that the CPU(s) spend executing guest code.

-cpuld The ID of the virtual CPU to retrieve stats for, pass 0x7fffffff or higher for the average accross all CPUs.
+- [out] unsigned long pctOther) - cpuld The ID of the virtual CPU to retrieve stats for, pass 0x7fffffff or higher for the average accross all CPUs.